 ACADEMIC CREDIT

 Each subject is offered on four levels--general undergraduate, undergraduate major, graduate, and advanced graduate--with reading lists and assignments appropriate to each course level.
 Students should register for the course number appropriate for their situation or needs.
-All courses carry 3 semester hours of credit, with the exception of BIOS 305 and BIOS 411/511 which carry 4 semester hours of credit.
+All courses carry 3 semester hours of credit.
 Students must enroll for two courses.
-Exceptions regarding the number of courses allowed must be reviewed and approved by Professor Holbrook, College Coordinator.
+Exceptions regarding the number of courses allowed must be reviewed and approved by Professor Ward, College Coordinator.

 Oriel College Library

 CLASS SCHEDULES

 Classes will meet at hours to be announced (typically, two 2-hour sessions a week for undergraduates with additional conferences for graduate students) Mondays through Thursdays, leaving three-day weekends for study or travel.

 ACCOMMODATION AND MEALS

-Students will reside in modern single rooms in Oriel College's James Mellon Hall.
+Students will reside in rooms in or near Oriel College.
 Breakfast will be served daily and dinner will be served each Sunday through Wednesday in the 17th-century Hall.
 Students will be responsible for the purchase of all lunches, as well as dinners on Thursday, Friday and Saturday.
 Students can arrange access to the College Library and other Oxford libraries.
-The college has a laundry room, and dry cleaning is available nearby.
+The College has a laundry room, and dry cleaning is available nearby.